Bad Day (Daniel Powter song): Chart performance

 "Bad Day" topped Nielsen Music Control's Pan European Airplay 100 as the most played song on European radio stations in 2005.
 It was also the third most downloaded song that year in Europe.
 On Billboard's European Hot 100 Singles it peaked at number two on the weekly chart, while it placed seventh on its year-end chart.
 The song debuted on the UK Singles Chart issue dated August 6, 2005, at number two, its peak position, spending 38 weeks on the chart.
 "Bad Day" was the eleventh best-selling single and the third most downloaded song in the UK in 2005.
 It was the most played song on UK radio during the period 2003–08.
-In October 2016 it was certified platinum by the British Phonographic Industry.
+In November 2023, it was certified double platinum by the British Phonographic Industry.
 The song debuted on the Irish Singles Chart at number 13 on July 28, 2005, and topped it for three weeks, spending 19 weeks on the chart.
 The song peaked at number three on the French Singles Chart, and was the most played song on French radio in 2005.
 It was the most played song on the German Airplay Chart in 2005.
 It sold 143,600 copies and was certified silver in France, and in Germany it was certified gold for the shipment of over 150,000 copies.
 It peaked at number one in the Czech Republic, at number three in Italy, at number 5 in Denmark, and reached the top 10 on the singles chart in eight other European territories.